-Have you read The How of Happiness by University of California, Riverside Prof. Sonja Lyubomirsky?
-No?
-Here are seven scientifically proven ways derived from Sonja’s research on how to be the happiest person on earth!
+The How of Happiness by University of California, Riverside Prof. Sonja Lyubomirsky talks about how to be a happier person.
+Here are seven scientifically proven ways derived from Sonja’s research on how to be the happiest person on earth.

 1. Practice gratitude once a week.

 Expressing gratitude, or counting your blessings, does not just make you happy—it also improves your health.
 However, you need to be strategic about how you do it.
 In one of the author’s experiments they directed the participants to keep a gratitude journal and contemplate five things that made them feel grateful.
 They would start the exercise by saying “This week I’m grateful for…”

 Half of the participants were instructed to do that once a week, while the rest of them did that three times a week for a total of six weeks.

 Here’s what’s strange: Only the group that counted their blessings once a week achieved happiness results because of it.

 Probably because the participants who did it three times a week found practicing gratitude to be a chore, while the others were looking forward to it.
 So once a week, make sure you count your blessings!